wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-problems-mail-flow/includes/3-troubleshoot-transport-rules-conditional-routing.md

 - **Actions**.
 You use actions to determine what happens to targeted emails.
 Actions include forwarding, deleting, adding recipients, and appending disclaimers.
 - **Properties**.
 You define rule properties to control additional rule settings, such as validity period.

-> [!NOTE]
-> Transport rules are commonly referred to as mail flow rules.

 You can create mail flow rules in three ways: